jrerkens/jrerkens/README.md

 - Hi, I’m @jrerkens but please just call me Jimmy!
-- I'm a Ph.D. student in Anthropology at Boston University
+- I'm a Ph.D. student in biological anthropology and primatologist at Boston University
-- I'm comparing autoimmune disease prevalence between _Chlorocebus sabaeus_ on St. Kitts and Nevis and the Gambia!
-Still in fledgling stages of developing this project but will be looking to test the Old Friends hypothesis in this species.
-In my analysis, I prefer to use Bayesian methods (both JAGS and `brms` are fun)
 - One of my goals is to make Statistics more approachable <3 please feel free to reach out, I love collaboration!